bxparks/AceTimeTools/archive/README.md

 ## Test Data Generator

 The `arvalgenerator.py`, `pyvalgenerator.py`, and `tdgenerator.py` modules
-use the `zone_specifier.py` and `pytz` to generate the `validation_*` unit test files, for both Arduino and Python.
+use the `zone_processor.py` and `pytz` to generate the `validation_*` unit test files, for both Arduino and Python.

-For the Arduino vaidation files, this pipeline has been replaced with `compare_pytz` module.
+For the Arduino validation files, this pipeline has been replaced with `compare_pytz` module.

-For the Python test files, we no longer do unit testing for the `ZoneSpecifier` class.
+For the Python test files, we no longer do unit testing for the `ZoneProcessor` class.

 ```
         inline_zone_info.py
                |
                v
-            zone_specifier.py
+            zone_processor.py
                     |
                     |     pytz
                     |     /